lowfatcomputing/amforth/doc/source/recipes/Arduino-HelloWorld.rst

     key drop \ we do not want to keep this key stroke ;

-This wird prints some text ("press any key to stop) and starts a loop.
+This wird prints some text ("press any key to stop") and starts a loop.
 This loop lets the led blink one and checks for a keystroke.
 If no key is pressed, the loops is repeated.
-If a key is pressed, the loop is finished.
+If a key is pressed, the loop is terminated.
 The last two commands are housekeeping: read the key pressed and forget it.
 Otherwise the key pressed would be the first character of the next command line.

 The advantage of defining many words is that you can test them immediatly.
 Thus any further code can rely on words already being tested and that makes debugging alot easier.
 The drawback of that many words?
-You need more code space for the names of the commmands.
+You need some more code space for the names of the commmands.
 There is no speed penalty.